landemic-io/landemic/README.md

 **Set your Github key**

-Go to your app, then **Settings > Config Variables**
+The syncer stores its cache on GitHub pages, alongside our repo.
+See maintainer note above for why.
+To configure remote updating, go to your app, then **Settings > Config Variables**

-Create a key called GITHUB_KEY.
+Create a key called `GITHUB_KEY`.
 Then, get your private key from GitHub then convert it to be readable by code.
 Here's a handy trick:

 1. Option-Command-i to open your developer console.
 2. Type `